smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"60"`

-This is the percentile gas price to choose.
-E.g. if the past transaction history contains four transactions with gas prices:
-[100, 200, 300, 400], picking 25 for this number will give a value of 200.

-## GAS_UPDATER_ENABLED

-- Default: _automatic, based on chain ID_

-(Deprecated) On by default for most chains.
-When enabled, dynamically adjusts default gas price based on heuristics from mined blocks.

-## GAS_UPDATER_TRANSACTION_PERCENTILE

-- Default: `"60"`

 Must be in range 0-100.

-(Deprecated) Only has an effect if gas updater is enabled.
+Only has an effect if gas updater is enabled.
 Specifies percentile gas price to choose.
 E.g. if the block history contains four transactions with gas prices `[100, 200, 300, 400]` then picking 25 for this number will give a value of 200.
 If the calculated gas price is higher than `ETH_GAS_PRICE_DEFAULT` then the higher price will be used as the base price for new transactions.

 Think of this number as an indicator of how aggressive you want your node to price its transactions.